New Year’s Resolutions From the TorchLight Team

 My 2020 New Year’s resolution is to increase my focus, both professionally and personally.
 That means listening more, multitasking less and spending more time each morning to center myself and organize the day.
 In today’s hyper-stimulated environment, my hope for all professionals, parents, and people in general is the ability to do the same and hopefully experience more enjoyment in their life and work.

-Sr. Manager, Client Services
+Jen Todd, Sr. Manager, Client Services

 I would say organization is the key to success in your New Year job search.
 Prior to setting out-make sure your resume is updated and proofread by several sets of eyes.
 Have a list of professional references ready to go.
 Make a list of what you want and don’t from your next company.
 Keep a list of roles you’ve applied for.
-Nothing frustrates a recruiter more than for a job seeker that has no no idea what role they applied for.
+Nothing frustrates a recruiter more than for a job seeker that has no idea what role they applied for.

 Inspired by the book Atomic Goals by James Clear, my resolution is to take small actions each day to achieve big outcomes over time.
 I tend to get overwhelmed by having to attack a big task all at once.
 My 2020 goal is to plan outcomes I want to see throughout the year and then chip away at them day by day.